benjamincrozat/legacy-blog/posts/4-how-to-create-migration-laravel.md

 ## Why should you use migrations

 Instead of changing the database manually, you should use Laravel's migrations.
 Migrations contain PHP code that shapes your database exactly how you want it.
-It means that each time you make a change, it's added to your Git history.
-Everyone in your team, including you, will be able to keep track of the database's schema and regenerate their development database accordingly.
+It means that it's added to your Git history each time you make a change.
+Here are the benefits for your team and you:
+- Keep track of the database's schema;
+- Regenerate your local database to include any change that's been made;
+- Keep the production database synced as well.

+When used correctly, you should never have to open your MySQL client ever again.

 ## When you should use migrations